 - Set a good example by being responsible about hygiene if you yourself are sick.
 Keep your distance from others (it’s ok to not greet someone with la bise or a hug if you are unwell), or better yet, stay home.
 Cover your mouth if you cough or sneeze, and turn away from people around you.
 Wash your hands after blowing your nose, and throw away the tissue.
 Cough into a tissue or your sleeve rather than your hands.

-- Get the flu vaccine every year.
+- Consider getting the flu vaccine every year.
 It will significantly reduce the risk of you getting sick from the flu if you catch it.
 You can read more about the flu vaccine on the ECDC Website.

 Finally, it’s no secret that there are few things that are just generally bad for your voice.
 Say no to smoke.
 Tobacco and other drugs taken through inhalation can cause both day-to-day harm and irreparable damage to your vocal folds over time.
 If you’d like to know more about this, perhaps start with this article.